tapirdata/generator-webpack-versatile/README.md

 Use [marionette](http://marionettejs.com/) to organize your backbone views.

-Use [coffeescript](http://coffeescript.org/) or just plain Javascript for your project-code.

 Use [sass](http://sass-lang.com/) as versatile CSS-Preprocessor (required for bootstrap and foundation).

 Use [cache-crusher](https://www.npmjs.com/package/cache-crusher) to provide cache-busting for your production-build.